AaronDutcher/PhonebookGUI/README.md

 # PhonebookGUI
-This is your basic phonebook that store numbers and names
+This is your basic phonebook that stores names and numbers.
+The phonebook will allow you to go back and edit names and numbers also.